-On November 5, 2012, The Company reported Goldrich NyacAU Placer, LLC, a 50/50 joint-venture company owned by Goldrich and NyacAU, LLC and operated by NyacAU, has successfully completed the work necessary to begin production at Goldrich's Alaskan Chandalar Property at the start of the 2013 field season.
+On October 10, 2013, the Company reported Goldrich NyacAU Placer, LLC ("GNP") had completed preparations for initial production and had produced approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
+There is no production currently planned for the 2014 season.
+Plant expansion is scheduled to be completed in stages through 2016.
 A successful mining operation may provide the long-term financial strength for the Company to remove the going concern condition in future years.
 See Note 5 Joint Ventures.